Robust Simultaneous Multislice MRI Reconstruction Using Slice-Wise Learned Generative Diffusion Priors: RESULTS

 \subsection{Evaluation on Public and In-House Clinical Datasets}

 Table.~\ref{tabel:sota table} presents the quantitative reconstruction results for retrospective SMS acceleration on the fastMRI and Longgang datasets.
-Our method ROGER achieved the highest scores at all acceleration factors for both datasets.
+Our method ROGER achieved the highest scores at all acceleration factors for both datasets, and the differences in PSNR and SSIM between ROGER and all other methods were statistically significant ($p<0.01$), except for the SSIM comparison with VarNet at MB3R2.

-Representative reconstruction results are presented in Fig. ~\ref{fig:Retrospective1}.
+Representative reconstruction results are presented in Fig.~\ref{fig:Retrospective1}.
 GRAPPA and SPSG exhibited noticeable reconstruction noise, while L1-wavelet SENSE and ROCK showed aliasing artifacts.
 The results of VarNet were satisfactory, with a higher signal-to-noise ratio and fewer aliasing artifacts than traditional methods.
-However, VarNet failed to reconstruct many fine details and erroneously presents some white matter lesions as fake structures.
+However, VarNet failed to reconstruct many fine details and erroneously presents some white matter lesions as fake structures (see the enlarged view in Fig.~\ref{fig:Retrospective1}).
 In contrast, our method demonstrated the highest reconstruction quality, clearly revealing anatomical structures and small white matter lesions.